matthewmcvickar/oblique-questions-bot/README.md

 - Filtered out the [bad words listed in Darius Kazemi's wordfilter](https://github.com/dariusk/wordfilter/blob/master/lib/badwords.json).

+- Filtered out any question that contained some additional oppressive language not covered by wordfilter and words that tend to appear in problematic sentences.

 If a sentence passed all the filters, I added it to a giant JSON file.

 After refining the script, I ended up with a JSON file of about 66K questions.